fishcus/KAP-manual/en/integration/microstrategy_desktop.en.md

 4. Kyligence ODBC Driver 64 bit is installed on your MicroStrategy WorkStation / Desktop machine.
 For detail on how to download and configure Kyligence ODBC Driver please refer to [Kyligence ODBC Driver tutorial](../driver/kyligence_odbc.en.md)

-### Install connector in MicroStrategy Workstation / Desktop:
+### Install Connector in MicroStrategy Workstation / Desktop:

 1. Follow the two steps in Web platform configuration to update DBProperties.xml file